-The retained business rates of this Council are subject to a tariff set out in the 2018/19 Local Government Finance Settlement (£9,167,026).
+The retained business rates of this Council are subject to a tariff set out in the 2018/19 Local Government Finance Settlement (£9,222,943).
 Any growth over a set baseline (£2,499,827) is subject to a "levy" payment which is paid using the same proportions indicated above.
 The settlement announced that a safety net threshold for all Councils of 7.5%.
-On this basis, this Council would need to lose £2,312,339of Business Rates before a safety net payment will be made.
+On this basis, this Council would need to lose £2,312,339 of Business Rates before a safety net payment will be made.

-- 3.23 The NNDR1 form for this Council will be approved by Head of Finance (S151 officer) before the deadline of 31st January 2018. - 3.24 The accuracy of these forecasts will be monitored on a regular basis and will be validated only at year end as part of the completion of the NNDR3 form.
-Due to the volatility of the economy and continual changes in guidance in this area, only 3.5% growth in retained business rates has been included in the budget for 2018/19 which is in line with the government baseline. - 3.25 The Local Government Finance Bill allows local authorities to form pools for the purposes of business rate retention.
+- 3.23 The NNDR1 form for this Council was approved by the Head of Finance (S151 officer) on 31st January 2018. - 3.24 The accuracy of these forecasts will be monitored on a regular basis and will be validated only at year end as part of the completion of the NNDR3 form.
+Due to the volatility of the economy and continual changes in guidance in this area, retained business rates has been included based on returns submitted to DCLG. - 3.25 The Local Government Finance Bill allows local authorities to form pools for the purposes of business rate retention.
 Practically, pooling means that levy payments on growth are made into a local pool rather than paid to Central Government.
 Correspondingly, losses will be funded from the pool.
 Under pooling, these net thresholds are set at a pool level (i.e. the total of all individual thresholds). - 3.26 Budgeting for business rates is extremely difficult, given the level of volatility in the market and delays in processing of appeals and applications for relief.
 Ongoing monitoring will be performed of the position in year and reported to the Finance and Performance Committee quarterly.
 Significant levels of appeals have been lodged with the Valuation Office Agency (VOA), which if successful would have a significant impact on the Council.